sveiae/website/_pages/wishlist.md

 Implemented in platform: :x:
 ### Manual Test:
 >I started test my websites' SSL score myself after paying way too much for a 'pentester' to only find SSL flaws in a security audit.
-Simply put in your website urls here: https://www.ssllabs.com/ssltest/ and then run the test.
+Simply put in your website urls at [ssl labs](https://www.ssllabs.com/ssltest/) and then run the test.
 You can also script this with nmap, which is what I do:

 ```bash
 # From a computer on the Internet: